-Students who wish to document prior learning through Portfolio Assessment begin the process by attending an online workshop that helps them decide if this program will be useful.
-In the online workshop, students identify their college-level learning experiences.
-The online workshop facilitator guides students through the process of documenting their equivalent learning in a portfolio that will be reviewed by faculty members.
-To register for the online workshop, please contact your academic adviser.
+Students who wish to document prior learning through Portfolio Assessment begin the process by attending aworkshop that helps them decide if this program will be useful.
+In the workshop, students identify their college-level learning experiences.
+The workshop facilitator guides students through the process of documenting their equivalent learning in a portfolio that will be reviewed by faculty members.
+To register for the workshop please contact your academic advisor.

-The College Board and the Educational Testing Service provide a national program of examinations called the College-Level Examination Program (CLEP) that is used to evaluate college-level education.
-The Registrar maintains a list of the CLEP exams that meet Pathways requirements.
-Academic departments determine which CLEP examinations can substitute for major requirements, so students are advised to discuss their CLEP plans with their academic adviser.
+The College Board and the Educational Testing Service provide a national programof examinations called the College-Level Examination Program (CLEP) that is used to evaluate collegelevel education.
+The Registrarmaintains a list of the CLEP exams and that meet Pathways requirements.
+Academic departments determine which CLEP examinations can substitute for major requirements, so students are advised to discuss their CLEP plans with their academic advisor.
 Note that credit cannot be granted for both a course passed by examination and a regular classroom course that duplicates the subject matter.
 No credit can be given for an examination if an advanced course in that area has already been taken.

-A degree-seeking undergraduate student may request the opportunity to take a "challenge" examination to seek credit for a course for which a CLEP examination is not available.
-Challenge opportunities are provided at the discretion of the department chairman.
-Please contact your academic adviser for specific procedures to request a challenge.
+A degree-seeking undergraduate student may request the opportunity to take a "challenge" examination to seek credit for a course forwhich a CLEP examination is not available.
+Challenge opportunities are provided at the discretion of the department chair.
+Please contact your academic advisor for specific procedures to request a challenge.

 A variation on cross-registration may be available with other institutions with advisor approval.
 For example, many students on our Brainerd campus take consortium work through Central Lakes College.